Here are some of the most common questions we get asked about co-owning vacation property.

 Are the other owners vetted?

 Plum provides a background check, a credit check, and a budget check to ensure that all parties will be good co-owners, also known as PlumCertified!
 The results are confidential to the buyer who is being vetted, and, in the event that there is a red flag, the vetted buyer has the opportunity to simply and elegantly remove themselves from the process.

 How does Plum make money?

-We only get paid if we’re successful at helping you form a group, get Realtor Ready, and close on the vacation home purchase!
-Our co-ownership platform makes it easy to manage your co-owned home in an ongoing manner (from vacation scheduling, to maintenance, to concierge services!), and each group pays an affordable subscription of $99/mo for access to the platform…meaning you can pay as little as 50 cents per day depending on your group size!
+We only get paid if we’re successful at helping you form a group, get Real Estate Agent Ready, and close on the vacation home purchase!
+Our co-ownership platform makes it easy to manage your co-owned home in an ongoing manner (from vacation scheduling, to maintenance, to concierge services!).

 Why co-own a vacation home?